-After a review of studies on literature in English language teaching, current literature courses at theoretical rationale for using literature in ELT in general and specifically in the Japanese context is presented, and learner attitudes to reading for pleasure are investigated.
+After a review of studies on literature in English language teaching, current literature courses at Japanese universities are examined, and recent policy recommendations for change are detailed.
+A theoretical rationale for using literature in ELT in general and specifically in the Japanese context is presented, and learner attitudes to reading for pleasure are investigated.
 The paper concludes by considering how communicative goals may be achieved by designing literature courses which engage foreign language learners in interpretation, discussion and creative writing tasks.